igormiguell/KernelSU/website/docs/guide/rescue-from-bootloop.md

 KernelSU's module updates are based on the Android system's AB update mechanism used in OTA updates.
 When you install a new module or update an existing one, it won't directly modify the currently used module file.
 Instead, all modules are integrated into a new update image.
 After the system is restarted, it will attempt to boot using this new update image.
 If the Android system boots successfully, the modules will be effectively updated.

-Therefore, the simplest and most commonly used method to recover your device is to **force a reboot**.
+Therefore, the simplest and most commonly used method to rescue your device is to **force a reboot**.
 If you're unable to start your system after flashing a module, you can press and hold the power button for more than 10 seconds, and the system will automatically reboot.
-After rebooting, it will return to the state before the module update, and any previously updated modules will be automatically disabled.
+After rebooting, it will roll back to the state before the module update, and any previously updated modules will be automatically disabled.

 #### Rescue by pressing Volume down button